By Christophe Champs, founder of PODO Clinic and Workshop

 Move your ankles to stretch the extrinsic muscles (those outside your foot, which are connected to your lower leg and help control the foot).
 For instance, doing the alphabet with the point of your feet is a good way to ensure a complete range of movement.

 You can also spread your toes wide and push your heel as far down the bed as possible.
 As though you are trying to elongate your body and grow a few inches!

 Look after the skin and nails on your feet.

 It is essential to remember that the skin and nails on your feet need to be nourished, moisturised, dried, kept warm and allowed to breathe.

-- Talcum powder is a massive game-changer.
-Use it in shoes when you don’t wear socks or between the toes if you don’t want to end up with athlete’s foot.
+Talcum powder is a massive game-changer.
+Use it in shoes when you don’t wear socks or between the toes if you don’t want to end up with the athlete’s foot.

 Rotating your shoes is always a good idea as, after 12 hours of abuse, they might benefit from a day off however, if you are not a shoe-shopping addict, spend your week in the same pair.
 Then make sure you nail the following tips: